mbloch/mapshaper/docs/development/frame-tool-design.md

 A `frame` interaction mode, registered in `gui-interaction-mode-control.mjs` with the label "edit map frame".
-Unlike the other modes, its availability does not depend on the active layer's geometry type — a frame is a property of the map, not of the layer you happen to have selected — so it is offered as its own button rather than repeated in each geometry-specific menu.
+Unlike the other modes, its availability does not depend on the active layer's geometry type — a frame is a property of the map, not of the layer you happen to have selected.
+It is entered from **Resize frame** in the frame row's context menu, not from a second nav button.
+The one frame-related nav button is the preview toggle and stays at the bottom of the nav stack.
 The mode must not close when the user selects a different layer, which is the same problem the label tool solved with `labelModeIsAvailable()`.

 Entering the mode turns on preview if it is not already on.